Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 footer?
 ```

-We can use the simplest example `commitlint.config.js` file that extends the defeault convensions:
+We can use the simplest example `commitlint.config.js` file that extends the default conventions:
+This example enforces commit length, style and many others in just a basic config object.

 ```js
 module.exports = {